 Some people with depression notice a seasonal pattern to their mood.
-They become depressed as the sunlight fades in early or late Fall and gradually feel better as Winter turns to Spring.
+They become depressed as the sunlight fades in early or late fall and gradually feel better as winter turns to spring.
 During the depression, they often eat more, especially carbohydrates, and feel tired despite sleeping longer.
-Sometimes their mood swings in Springtime towards exuberant energy and happiness, or even irritability.
+Sometimes their mood swings in the spring towards exuberant energy and happiness, or even irritability.

-This pattern of depression is called Seasonal Affective Disorder (SAD).
-Part of the cause is thought to be a problem with the circadian rhythm, which is a clock inside us that sets levels of energy, sleep and appetite.
-This biological clock is run by hormones and transmitters in our brain, such as melatonin.
+This pattern is called Seasonal Affective Disorder (SAD).
+Part of the cause is thought to be a problem with the circadian rhythm, which is the body’s inner clock that sets levels of energy, sleep and appetite.
+This biological clock is run by hormones and transmitters in our brain, such as melatonin, cortisol, and epinephrine.
 Our brains use sunlight to set this clock, and likewise people with Seasonal Affective Disorder can use artificial sunlight through a lightbox to correct their circadian rhythm.

 Purchasing a Lightbox

 Many companies advertise portable boxes, even ones that fit on a visor, but these are usually too small to be useful.
 This problem is common when medical products, such as lightboxes, are not regulated by the FDA.
 Fortunately, a group of researchers in light therapy have stepped in to guide the public.
 Their group, the Center for Environmental Therapeutics (CET), has a useful web site at: http://www.cet.org/